 Peter runs into a technician who is stranded in the desert.
 The man is so scared he is of no help.
-The tech tells Peter that the robot has all of the new technology and has no chance.
+The tech tells Peter that the robot has all of the new technology and he has no chance.
 He does say acid can be used against his visual system and noise against his audio system.
+Oddly helpful.
 He tells Peter that he still doesn’t have a chance.
 Peter defiantly states, yes, I do.
 The gunslinger kills the tech as Peter rides away.

 Peter rides out of Westworld into Romanworld.
 He has a small lead over the gunslinger because he could not be tracked while he rode in a small stream.
 For some reason, he leaves his horse to run through the destruction of Romanworld.
 He finds a manhole cover that leads to the tech area.
 It is reminiscent of The Time Machine (1960).
 Watch out for Morlocks.
 Peter finds that all of the techs are now dead.
 The gunslinger follows him underground.

 Peter just happens to find a bottle of hydrochloric acid.
 He lays on a table and pretends to be a broken robot.
-He throws the acid in the robot’s face.
+He throws the acid into the robot’s face.
 It is not long before the gunslinger is chasing Peter again.
 The gunslinger’s pistol dies.
 Peter flees topside and ends up in the banquet hall of MedievalWorld.